 In order to encourage very large investments in the Fund and to achieve effective management fees that are competitive for these large investments, the Manager may agree to waive a portion of the Management Fee that it would otherwise be entitled to receive from the Fund with respect to a Unitholder's investment in the Fund.
 An amount equal to the amount so waived may be distributed to such Unitholder by the Fund (a "Management Fee Distribution").
+In this way, the cost of Management Fee Distributions are effectively borne by the Manager, not the Fund, as the Fund is paying a discounted Management Fee.
 Management Fee Distributions in respect of the Fund, where applicable, are calculated and credited to the relevant Unitholder on each Valuation Day and distributed on a regular basis, first out of net income and net taxable capital gains of the Fund and thereafter out of capital.
 All Management Fee Distributions of the Fund will be automatically reinvested in additional Units of the same series at their Net Asset Value per Unit on the date of distribution.
 The payment of Management Fee Distributions by the Fund to a Unitholder in respect of a large investment is fully negotiable between the Manager, as agent for the Fund, and the Unitholder's financial advisor and/or dealer, and is primarily based on the size of the investment in the Fund.
 The Manager will confirm in writing to the Unitholder's financial advisor and/or dealer the details of any Management Fee Distribution arrangement.